Inoshas/ICMA/README.md

 # Inverntory and cost management application
 This project aims to develop webapplication/software for small businesses.
 Self-employed business entrepreneurs frequently struggle to come up with the cash needed for expenses such as inventory management, tax preparation, and bookkeeping.
 We want to develop a clear reporting and managing software/system that is simple to use.

-## Requirements:
-* ### Data base:
-  We maintain mainly two databases (db) with few tables.
-Each table in db may have a link with a distinctive ids, such as "product _id."
+Wemainly maintain two databases (DB) with distinct tables.
-  #### Inventory and unit price
+#### Products DB
+  This contains two tables.
-    * Inventory: Contains product details and available quantities- product ids, sizes, quantities of each size, colors, etc.
+    * Products: Contains product details and available quantities of each product
-    * Unit price: Unit price details- Taking into account the VAT, import/export tax, shipping cost, purchase price, other expenses, etc., this will determine the marginal selling price for the products.
+    * Unit price: Unit price details- Taking into account the VAT, import/export tax, shipping cost, purchase price, other expenses, etc., this will determine
-   #### Other expenses and account data
-    * Expenses: This will keep the additional charges and capital costs on an annual basis.
-    * Account management: This will keep track of each product's loss and profit. a year-end summary (if necessary)
+#### Expenses DB
+This contains four tables.
+* phonebills : Company phone bill chrges on monthly basis
+* capitalcost: Include all the cost that company spend on buying necessary items
+* transportbills: Include local tranport cost
+* Imported item cost : Include all the imported item cost information including shipping and custome duty charges

-* ### Front-end
+* ### How to use:
+    * Download the content and open the folder with visual studio.
+    * Open app.py and run the python code.
+    * Split the editor window and pressing ctrl+shift+p open the simple browser view.
+    * Now you can select the functionality according to your requirements.
-    * Attach/ upload an excel or csv file : inventory data in the proper format
+    * Both DBs are stored in db folder and you can visualize the data stored in the DBs using DBeaver  Attach/ upload an excel or csv file : inventory data in the proper format
-    * Request reports on inventory, account, losses, profit, etc.
-    * Get the data in summary form:
+    * If data is needed to stored in the DBs using a file, convert it into 'CSV' file format.
+This file need to copy to files folder.
+    *
-    * Create bill/ invoice
+    *

 * ### Backend:
     * Use flask to develop